 If you’ve just started to get pretty good with the guitar, you may not realize that your new skills can be applied to other instruments too.
 The guitar is a great “gateway” instrument to other instruments.
-Luckily, you’ll find that once you know how to play the guitar, it’s really easy to transfer your skills into playing other instruments.
+Luckily, you’ll find that once you know how to play the guitar, or really any instrument, it’s easy to transfer your skills into playing the 2nd instrument.

 If you’re ready for a little bit of variety, here are the best musical instruments guitar players should learn next.

 1. Ukulele: The Best Instrument Guitar Players Should Learn

 Jumping from the guitar onto this little instrument is a great choice.
 Ukulele is often associated with Hawaii and has a very interesting history.
-Playing ukulele is very similar to the way you play guitar and is one of the best instruments guitar players should learn.
+Playing the ukulele is very similar to the way you play guitar and is one of the best instruments guitar players should learn.

 In fact, the ukulele is tuned very similarly.
-Playing a ukulele is like you’re playing on the top 4 strings of a guitar at the 5th fret.
+Playing the ukulele is like you’re playing on the top 4 strings of a guitar at the 5th fret.
 It may take you a few hours to learn the basic chords, but then you’re good to go.

 If you’re looking to play some happy songs, not much can beat this instrument and the bright tone it provides.
 These instruments can also be pretty cheap and you can even get started with one for less than $50.

 2. Bass Guitar

 Playing the bass guitar is often the next on the list of many guitarists.
 The two instruments are similar in a lot of ways and the move is a lot easier than you might expect.

-While the ukulele is tuned similarly to a very high-pitched guitar, a bass is also tuned similarly.
+While the ukulele is tuned similarly to a very high-pitched guitar, the bass guitar is also tuned similarly.
 In this case, the notes are similar to the bottom 4 strings of the guitar.